saintx/pycocontainer/README.md

 Out[38]: <Stage.started: 1>
 ```

-If you need to, you can give hints to the container about which specific component instances to use for which paramaters in a given instance.
+If you need to, you can give hints to the container about which specific component instances to use for which parameters in a given instance.
 Consider the following test case:

 ```python
     def test_attribute_hints(self):